 In other tutorials, we talk about the importance of getting your WordPress site expertly configured.
 This is important if you plan to build a successful digital presence, as we will show you not just how to create a professional looking website, but also how to set up your WordPress website or blog to help you get better search engine results, generate more traffic, convert more visitors into leads and sales, and so much more!

-Before you begin, we recommend going through the following training modules:
+Before you start, we recommend going through these training modules:

-In addition to the comprehensive tutorials in the WordPress configuration module, we also recommend watching the videos listed in our WordPress Configuration Video Tutorials section and learning how to put your WordPress site on maintenance mode.
+In addition to our detailed step-by-step tutorials, we also recommend watching the video tutorials listed in our WordPress Configuration Video Tutorials section and learning how to put your WordPress site on maintenance mode.

 If you have followed our WordPress Installation Tutorials, the next step is to set up and configure your site to turn your default WordPress installation into a professional looking website or blog that will create a great first impression with visitors and help you grow your business online faster.

-In this tutorial, we will begin the configuration process by learning how to clean up a new WordPress installation, then take you step-by-step through the process of configuring your WordPress settings and getting your website fully set up and ready to launch.
+In this tutorial, we will begin the configuration process by learning how to clean up a new WordPress installation on your domain, then take you step-by-step through the process of configuring your WordPress settings and getting your website fully set up and ready to launch.

 WordPress Post-Installation Cleanup

 After your new WordPress installation is complete, log into your WordPress administration area …